robj411/p2_drivers/README.md

 - At the response time, the BPSV, if present, is given to people aged 65 and older; testing begins; working from home begins; economic closures, if in use, are implemented
-- At the importation time, five people are moved from compartment S to compartment E
 - If closure policies (RC1, RC2, or RC3) are being implemented, the
   rules in Tables <a href="#tab:rulesreactive">5.1</a> or
   <a href="#tab:ruleselimination">5.2</a> are followed
+- At the importation time, five people are moved from compartment S to compartment E
-- The SARS-X–specific vaccine is rolled out starting at least day 107 after the response time, depending on the investment scenario assumption
+- The SARS-X–specific vaccine is rolled out starting at least 107 days after the response time, depending on the investment scenario assumption
 - All people aged 15 and over are eligible for vaccination, and we assume 80% take it up
 - Distribution rate depends on investment scenario assumptions
-- Once vaccine rollout is complete, closures, working from home and testing end
+- Closures, working from home and testing end when vaccine rollout completes (or if other stopping criteria are met, see Tables
+  <a href="#tab:rulesreactive">5.1</a> and
+  <a href="#tab:ruleselimination">5.2</a>)
 - When the doubling time is more than 30 days and there are fewer than 1,000 people in hospital, the simulation ends.

 # 2 Socio-economic costs

-We assign monetary values to YLLs and to years of education in order to add health and education costs of sector-closure policies to the costs of economic closures.
-We define the total socio-economic costs TSC of an epidemic as the sum of the individual costs:
+We assign monetary values to years of life lost (YLL) and to years of education in order to add health and education costs of sector-closure policies to the costs of economic closures.
+We define the total socio-economic cost (TSC) of an epidemic as the sum of the individual
+costs:

 $$\begin{equation}
 \text{TSC} = K_1\text{VLY} + K_2 + K_3\text{VSY},
 \label{eq:swf}
 \end{equation}$$

-where $K_1$ is the number of discounted life years lost and VLY the value of a life year; $K_2$ is the lost GDP over the period due to reduced economic activity; and $K_3$ is the number of school years lost and VSY the value of one school year.
+where $K_1$ is the number of life years lost and VLY the value of a life year; $K_2$ is the lost GDP over the period due to reduced economic activity; and $K_3$ is the number of school years lost and VSY the value of one school year.

 ## 2.1 Lost lives